wevm/abitype/.changeset/warm-scissors-flow.md

 'abitype': patch
 ---

-Fixes a bug where solidity types where not being validated when parsing a abi parameter.
-Also adds a base cache with well know solidity parameters
+Fixed a bug, where Solidity types were not validated when parsing ABI parameters, and added a base cache with well know Solidity parameters.